ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.en.md

   <li>The default license group is the first group in the list of license groups.
 The default group is used for mailboxes not being covered by more specific license groups.</li>
   <li>When a connection to Microsoft Graph is available, Graph is used to check license group membership.
 A connection to Graph is enforced when the default license group is an Entra ID group.</li>
 </ul>

+<h6 id="add-more-mailboxes">Increasing the number of licensed mailboxes</h3>
+<p>When adding licenses mid-term, only additional licenses are billed, for the remaining period rounded up to full months.</p>

+<p>The price for new licenses is the list price at the time of the new order.
+The payment does not extend the license period but increases the number of licensed mailboxes within it.</p>

+<h6 id="reduce-licensed-mailboxes">Reducing the number of licensed mailboxes</h3>
+<p>The total number of licensed mailboxes can not be reduced during a license period (one year starting from the date of payment reception), as the license fees are paid in advance.</p>

+<h6 id="change-license-groups">Moving licensed mailboxes between license groups</h3>
+<p>Moving licenses means that the total number of licensed mailboxes does not change, but their distribution across license groups.
+This can, for example, be necessary due to Active Directory consolidations.</p>

+<p>Shifting licenses between license groups is possible once per license period.</p>

+<p>If more license shifts are required, additional licenses have to be acquired temporarily, the total number of licenses can then be reduced when the new license period begins.</p>

+<h6 id="change-license-period">Extending or reducing a license period</h3>
+<p>A license period cannot be extended.
+Licenses are valid for one year, starting with the date the full payment is received, and do not auto-renew.</p>

+<p>To continue using Set-OutlookSignatures with <span style="font-weight: bold; color: var(--benefactor-circle-color);">Benefactor Circle</span> benefits, just place a new order to receive a new license file.</p>

+<p>You will be informed in advance that your license is about to expire.</p>

 <h2 id="version-match">License and software version</h2>